facebookincubator/ForgeArmory/ttps/cred-and-key-mgmt/macos/copykeychain/README.md

    `/tmp/keychain-copied`.
 1. **log-keychain-copying**: Logs the copy operation of the login keychain database to the user's home directory.
-Contains a cleanup process that removes the copied keychain after 10 seconds if the `cleanup` argument is set to true.
+Contains a cleanup process that removes the copied keychain after 10 seconds.
 1. **check-detection**: If the `detect` argument is set to true, this step checks the log file for entries indicating the copy operation and reports if any suspicious activity is detected.